pdxmholmes/dirty-fingernails/readme.md

 #### Configuration

 Configuration can be provided in the form of a JSON file or as environment variables.
 When using environment variables the names are hierarchy delimited using a colon (:).
+A startup the bot will look for a file named config.json and load it if it is available.
+Environment variables will then be loaded.
+Values from envrionment variables will override values from the JSON file.

 Example JSON:
 ```json